 Gone are the days when you could cast your net wide, hoping to attract customers.
 In a changing world, customers expect companies to see them as individuals.
 A 2022 Accenture study found 64% of consumers wish companies would respond faster to meet their changing needs.

 Using a targeted customer insight strategy can significantly move you ahead of the competition by turning consumer insight into marketing that really resonates with your audience.
-You already see businesses from supermarkets to streaming services sending you personalised recommendations off the back of customer insight.
+You already see businesses from supermarkets to streaming services sending you personalized recommendations off the back of customer insight.
 And with more tools than ever available to help you understand your customers’ needs and wants, you can use this targeted approach too.

 Consumer insight research aims to help businesses understand how their customers think and feel.
-It’s an analysis of patterns of human behaviour, which you can use to drive business strategy and as marketing insight in order to meet your customers’ needs.
+It’s an analysis of patterns of human behavior, which you can use to drive business strategy and as marketing insight in order to meet your customers’ needs.

 Customer insight allows businesses to understand: